-IDOT plans to conduct 35 educational training presentations and the ISP plans to conduct 170 during 2019 which could be over ELD Hours of Service if requested.
+IDOT plans to conduct 20 educational training presentations and the ISP plans to conduct 170 during which could be over ELD Hours of Service if requested.
 The educational seminars and training presentations will be conducted at invited locations throughout the state including CDL schools and trucking associations.
-Specifically, presentations conducted could include those at the Illinois Propane and Gas Association Regional Meetings, Illinois Chemical & Fertilizer Association, Intermodal Association of North America, Midwest Truckers, McLeod Express (Teen Safety Days in Macon County, Illinois), Farm Progress Show and the Illinois Truckers Association to name a few.
+Specifically, presentations conducted could include those at the Illinois Propane and Gas Association Regional Meetings, Illinois Chemical & Fertilizer Association, Intermodal Association of North America, Midwest Truckers, McLeod Express (Teen Safety Days in Macon County, Illinois), Farm Progress Show and the Illinois Truckers Association to name a few, presentations will include those to senior and initial drivers.